Synisterflare02/EY_Rpa/README.md

 # EY_Rpa
-Analyses a transcript and geenrated a CSV file
+Analyses a transcript and generates a CSV file